 Tiffany Singh is a social practice artist, specialising in socially engaged art outcomes.
-Born in New Zealand of Indian and Pacific decent.
-Her practice explores the relationship between engagement in arts, culture and subjective well-being.
+Born in New Zealand of Indian & Pacific decent.
+Her practice explores the relationship between engagement in arts, culture & subjective well-being.

 Singh has worked on sustainable community outreach, exploring engagement in the arts that are focused on expanding research within the social sciences.
-Her interest in cultural preservation combined with strong social discourse has seen her use the arts as a vehicle for education, outreach and empowerment.
-Singh has created significant works of scale both in New Zealand and internationally.
-Her works often suggest positive impact by facilitating audiences through fine art frameworks to engender policy and advocacy of social cohesion.
-Her social practice approach is informed by eastern philosophy with a lens towards acknowledging traditional devices that affect well-being to foster unique art and social impact outcomes.
+Her interest in cultural preservation combined with strong social discourse has seen her use the arts as a vehicle for education, outreach & empowerment.
+Singh has created significant works of scale both in New Zealand & internationally.
+Her works often suggest positive impact by facilitating audiences through fine art frameworks to engender policy & advocacy of social cohesion.
+Her social practice approach is informed by eastern philosophy with a lens towards acknowledging traditional devices that affect well-being to foster unique art & social impact outcomes.

 She has represented New Zealand at the 12th Sydney Biennale, the 2011 Contemporary Asian Arts Biennial in Taiwan & the 12th Taewha Eco Arts Festival In Korea.
 Singh has work in collections of Te Papa Tongarewa, The National Museum of New Zealand.
-Mater Hospital, Brisbane, Australia, The Sunshine Coast Hospital Australia and the Ministry of Foreign Affairs & Trade New Zealand.
+Mater Hospital, Brisbane, Australia, The Sunshine Coast Hospital Australia & the Ministry of Foreign Affairs & Trade New Zealand.

-She was the recipient of the 2017 New Zealand Arts Foundation - New Generation Award and has received a Human Rights Award for her project Fly Me Up To Where You Are in 2013.
+She was the recipient of the 2017 New Zealand Arts Foundation - New Generation Award & has received a Human Rights Award for her project Fly Me Up To Where You Are in 2013.
 Her works Indras Bow & Total Internal Reflection have been finalists in the New Zealand Design Awards in 2017 & 2018 respectively.